History of Thailand (1932–1973): Cold War and pro-American period (1963–1973)

 Thanom became prime minister until 1958, then yielded his place to Sarit, the real head of the regime.
 Sarit held power until his death in 1963, when Thanom again took the lead.

 Sarit and Thanom were the first Thai leaders to have been educated entirely in Thailand, and were less influenced by European political ideas, whether fascist or democratic, than the generation of Pridi and Phibun had been.
 Rather, they were Thai traditionalists, who sought to restore the prestige of the monarchy and to maintain a society based on order, hierarchy, and religion.
+They sought to get rid of criminals, separatists, and drug dealers.
+They also appealed to the masses by promising social and economic development.
 They saw rule by the army as the best means of ensuring this, and also of defeating communism, which they now associated with Thailand's traditional enemies, the Vietnamese.
-The young King Bhumibol, who returned to Thailand in 1951, co-operated with this project.
+Through despotic paternalism, Sarit's persona is characterized as being det khat, a Thai term meaning tough, decisive, and uncompromising.
+Although repressive, Sarit justified his harsh measures with good governance.
+In a pho-look relationship, he acted as the father of the people he's serving. perception The young King Bhumibol, who returned to Thailand in 1951, co-operated with this project.
 The Thai monarchy's present elevated status thus has its origins in this era.